typical-developers/discord-bot-backend/README.md

 Migration are handled by [migrate](https://github.com/golang-migrate/migrate).
 Migrations should be created in `internal/db/migrations` and can be ran with `task migrate:up` (to update) or `task migrate:down` (to rollback).
 Queries should be tested before being pushed to production.

 ## Licensing
-All code for the bot is licensed under the [GNU General Public License v3.0](https://github.com/typical-developers/main-discord-bot/blob/main/LICENSE) license.
+All code for this project is licensed under the [GNU General Public License v3.0](https://github.com/typical-developers/discord-bot-backend/blob/main/LICENSE) license.
 Please refer to the LICENSE file for more information regarding rights and limitations.

 TL;DR: You are allowed to do whatever with the code (modify, sell, redistribute, etc) as long as you allow others to do the same with yours.